This post may contain affiliate links. Please read our disclosure policy.

 - 1 sleeve Ritz crackers, crumbled

-Over medium high heat, melt butter in a skillet.
-Add sliced squash, salt and pepper and saute, stirring often until tender (about 10 minutes).
+- Over medium-high heat, melt butter in a skillet.
+Add sliced squash, onion, salt, and pepper and saute, stirring often until tender (about 10 minutes).
 Drain.